 BCAAs Support Hormone Balance During Intense Training:

-BCAAs support the overall balance of hormones, which (of course) play a role in an athlete’s ability to respond to advanced training loads.
+BCAAs support the balance of hormones, which plays a role in an athlete’s ability to respond to advanced training loads.

 BCAAs Increase Fat Burning to Support Fat Loss:

 Surveys show that people with a higher BCAA intake in their diets have less body fat, more muscle, and better body composition.

 A very large study of 4,429 subjects found those with higher BCAA intake were the slimmest and had significantly less chance of being overweight compared to those with lower BCAA intake.

 In a review of the role that essential amino acids play in body composition, researchers wrote that the BCAAs have unique obesity-reducing effects.

 The uniqueness is on a genetic level.
 They actually decrease food intake and body weight by increasing the gene signaling of muscle building pathways.

 The trio of BCAAs can improve insulin sensitivity and metabolic rate for improved body composition in non-diabetics.
 By keeping fat mass down and lean mass up you lower your risk of developing diabetes.
 In one recent study, individuals of a weight loss trial who lost the most weight had the greatest improvements in insulin sensitivity and the highest BCAA levels.
 Please note that diabetics have dysfunctional BCAA metabolism.
 For them, taking BCAAs elevates insulin, so they are not a treatment for diabetes.

 I love “anything” that can increase longevity.
 BCAAs have an anti-aging effect because they increase the formation of new mitochondria which is where energy (ATP) is made.
 In recent studies, BCAAs have been found to extend lifespan in the same way caloric restriction, and intermittent fasting does.